Health and Wellbeing

 - All children have 2 PE lessons a week, we use brain breaks, energisers and additional clubs to promote a healthy lifestyle.

-The School Nurse can be contacted on 01403 620450.
-She offers advice to parents on any issue ranging from bed-wetting to headlice, food refusal, diet, sleep etc.
+The School Nursing Team can be contacted on 0300 303 1127 option 1.
+They offer advice to parents on any issue ranging from bed-wetting to headlice, food refusal, diet, sleep etc.

-The School Nurse also provides counselling to pupils, for example, in managing anxiety or temper.
+The School Nursing Team also provides counselling to pupils, for example, in managing anxiety or temper.

-If anything worries you, then please contact her
+If anything worries you, then please contact them.

 We also try to control / limit ill health to protect others